alistairdunn1/GrowthVB/README.md

 - **CV modeling**: Explicitly models coefficient of variation as a function of mean length
 - **Heteroscedastic variance**: Accounts for increasing variance with fish length
 - **Parameter uncertainty**: Provides standard errors and confidence intervals for all parameters
-- **Robust fitting**: Includes intelligent starting value estimation and multiple optimization methods
+- **Robust fitting**: Uses bounded optimization (L-BFGS-B) with intelligent starting values for reliable parameter estimation and confidence intervals

 #### `fit_vb_brms()`: Bayesian Von Bertalanffy Model Fitting